 I’m no Yoda, and I wouldn’t go so far as insisting anyone to take my advice as a given, but here are some things that I’ve learnt in the last couple of years of my 25 that I’d like to offer up.
 Things that I try to do often, with an aim of doing so every day, to essentially make things a bit more bearable when the going gets tough, tough gets going.

 Communicate.
 Even in the most hard faced places, you don’t have to follow suit.
 In London, more often than not, I find that my smiles are met with blank responses.
 Sometimes it gets to me, sometimes it doesn’t, but I’ll never stop trying.
-You could be making someone’s crap day miles better with a simple gesture, and I’m a strong follower of the reality within the saying that it’s just nice to be nice.
+You could be making someone’s crap day miles better with a simple gesture, and I’m a strong believer in the saying that it’s just nice to be nice.
 Smile at a stranger, strike up a conversation with someone in the shop, say hello to someone on the street, buy an old person a brew with that £1 in your pocket, or send a letter to an old friend, and see how it picks you, and someone else, up.

 Write a ‘to do’ list every day – with pen & paper.
 These can be life goals or daily chores, but if whatever you put on the list doesn’t get ticked off that day, roll it over, and over, and over, until it does.
 It may sound ridiculous, but you’re more likely to complete something if you face it each and every day.
 It’s also just as rewarding to go back through a notebook to said lurking lists and put a ginormous ticks next to them when they’re done.

 Find more hours in the day – do something with your morning.
 I’m not suggesting an Olympic Triathlon every day before work (although, it can be done, just putting that out there), but there’s a lot to be said for facing whatever the day throws at you when you’ve already got something in the bag, be this exercise or enjoyment.
 Admittedly, this doesn’t happen daily for me.
 There are many mornings when the snooze button and I get on far too well.
 Although the main thing with this is to aim.
-Set your alarm thirty-forty five minutes earlier, read a chapter from a book, get up to watch the sunrise, start an application for a job you’ve been meaning to go for, or get fifty calf raises in as you make a brew, and then follow with another two sets.
+Set your alarm thirty-forty five minutes earlier, read a chapter from a book, get up to watch the sunrise, start an application for a job you’ve been meaning to go for, or get thirty calf raises in as you make a brew, and then follow with another two sets.

 Create.
 If this inspires you to give Neil Buchanan a run for his money and re-live Art Attack, then wonderful.
 But my point here doesn’t necessarily lie in paints, or even in the world of arts and crafts.
 You can make something on a computer, cook something in a kitchen, buy a pencil and pad and sketch for the first time since High School, get on with some DIY, give singing a go and make sounds with your vocal chords, or polish off your green fingers and sew some seeds, literally.
 Make something, and see your ability, in general, to do so.